juliekoubova/qmk_userspace/README.md

 # Vim Mode

 Perchance you're interested in my Vim mode.
 It is pretty comprehensive, if I dare say so myself.
 I have built it for my 60% keyboard, and also to reduce the differences switching between Windows, Linux, and macOS all day long.

 It uses a single `QK_VIM` keycode&mdash;I have this mapped on my `Caps Lock` key.

 You can either tap the `QK_VIM` key to ~~enter command mode~~ leave insert mode (like `Esc` in actual Vim), or you can hold it like a modifier, and the command mode will disengage once you release it.
 This is useful for simple navigation, e.g. when your keyboard is missing dedicated arrow keys, or you just don't like leaving your home row.

 If you enter Vim command mode, exiting is very easy, compared to the real thing.
 You just press that key again.

 ## Motions
 * Replace your arrows: `h`, `j`, `k`, `l`
     * you still want real arrow keys in some layer, if you're sporting 60% or better.
 Preferably on your left hand.
     * `QK_VIM`+`h`/`j`/`k`/`l` works great, but you can't combine it modifier keys.
 * Jump over words: `W`, `w`, `B`, `b`
     * sends `Ctrl`+`←`/`→` or `Option`+`←`/`→` in Apple mode
-    * lower and upper case obviously do the same thing, can't do any better in a keyboard
+    * lower and upper case obviously do the same thing
 * Motions can be repeated (e.g. `5j` goes five lines down)
     * ⚠️ this should be considered experimental, I plan to reimplement this to make it possible to interrupt by pressing a key
-    * if it goes haywire, you'll have to unplug the keyboard for now
+    * if it goes haywire, you have to unplug the keyboard for now
 * Line begin and end: `0`, `^`, `$`
     * sends `Home`/`End` or `Cmd`+`←`/`→` on Mac
     * `0` and `^` do the same thing again